chardso/fruit-culture-fruit-farming/README.md

  - hose soil,sand and compost.

-    # PHYSICAL PROPERTIES OF THE SOIL;
+# PHYSICAL PROPERTIES OF THE SOIL

   - soil texture,which is referred to as the relative proportion of particles of various sizes such as sand,silt and clay in the soil.  -